JavaScript Client

 Web Component Widgets (Browser)

-provides pre-built web component widgets for quickly integrating vital sign estimation into your web pages.
-There are three available widgets:
+In addition to the core JavaScript API, vitallens.js provides pre-built web component widgets for quickly integrating vital sign estimation into your web pages.
+There are several available widgets:

-- Unified Widget:
+- Advanced Widget:

 This widget includes both file-based and real-time webcam functionality with a built-in mode toggle.
 Use it when you want to let users switch between processing a video file and streaming from a webcam on the same component.
 Example usage: